What is Zero Trust architecture?

 Sicra and Zero Trust architecture

-Zero Trust is a core principle across Sicra’s services, especially within identity, networking, and security architecture.
+Zero Trust is a core principle across Sicra’s services, particularly within identity, networking, and security architecture.
+Sicra has strengthened its expertise in modern networking and OT security, making Zero Trust an even more central part of how we work.

-It is applied in assessments, architecture design, and transformation work, focusing on reducing risk and establishing a more controlled security model.
+The principle is applied in assessments, architecture design, and transformation initiatives, with a focus on reducing risk and establishing a more comprehensive and controlled security model.

 Services